dkav1122/AetherArkProject/template_java_project/project_documents/aether_ark_design_document.md

 Accepts userId, solar system ID and data to update a solar system with any changes to name, distanceFromStarMap, and CelestialBodies list.
 Update the changes in the user ID lists (CelestialBodyIds and SolarSystemIds).
-Update the changes to the celestialBody table(This relational operation could fall out of scope if need be).
+Update the changes to the celestialBody table.
 Returns the updated solar system model.
 For security concerns, we will validate the provided solar system name does not contain any invalid characters: `" ' \ `